eduardo-vitral/scalefree/README.md

     xi: str
         Angle on the projected plane
         (in degrees) (0 = major axis)
+    dim: str
+        Specific dimension to be considered.
+        ("los", "posr", "post").
     exec: boolean
         True, if the user wants to generate new .e files.